NEELU-05/Trading-journal/IMPROVEMENTS.md

 ## 🔮 Future Roadmap (Planned)

 1.  **Data Persistence**:
-    *   Migrate from SQLite to **PostgreSQL** (Render offers a free tier) to prevent data loss on server restarts.
+    *   (Completed) Migrate to PostgreSQL support.
-    *   Alternatively, implement a "Export to JSON/CSV" feature for manual backups.
+    *   Implement "Export to JSON/CSV" feature for manual local backups.

 2.  **Authentication**:
     *   Add user login/signup (JWT or simple password protection) so the journal is private when deployed publicly.